intrahealth/client-registry-docs/docs/installation_full.md

 * Follow the instructions including console configuration.
 * Note the important step to change the console password.
 It is also recommended that the console only be accessible on a local subnet and not to the WAN.

-## HAPI FHIR Server
+## HAPI FHIR Server and Postgres

 HAPI FHIR should use a database backend in production.
 HAPI FHIR stores the patient demographic data from queries.
 If the data is lost, then the Client Registry is unrecoverable.

 * Follow the [JPA Server information](https://hapifhir.io/hapi-fhir/docs/server_jpa/get_started.html) and [instructions](https://github.com/hapifhir/hapi-fhir-jpaserver-starter) for how to customize the hapi.properties file and build the server using maven.
 * The ES integration is separate from HAPI FHIR Server, so there is not need to use it as an indexer.
 ES only works with an old version of ES.
 * Install and configure the preferred database.
 Postgres has been tested by the maintainers but any database should work that HAPI supports.
 Change default passwords on the database.
+* Database replication should be encrypted.
 * Confirm that HAPI accepts requests.
 * The web interface for HAPI should be disabled for privacy reasons.

 !!
-In production, Postgres should run on multiple nodes, with one as the leader and others as followers.
+In production, Postgres should run on multiple nodes with replication.
 This is to ensure high availability and backups of the data.

 ## ElasticSearch